sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

  * Solaris 10 on x86 32 bit, Opteron/EMT64 32 bit [ongoing, getting close, mabshoff is working on this]
  * Solaris 10 on Opteron/EMT64 64 bit [work will start on this once the 32 bit port works]

+The status of the Solaris port can be followed at [:solaris:The Solaris port page].

 Wanted/wishlist:

  * AIX 64 bit [access to hardware missing]